Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) synusia is formed by plants of one or more closely related life forms;

-b) plants in synusia are close together, closed in underground or aboveground parts;
+b) plants in the synusia are close together, closed in underground or aboveground parts;

-c) ecological similarity of plants included in one synusia;
+c) ecological similarity of plants belonging to the same synusia;

 d) morphological isolation, spatial expression;

-e) certain interactions between plants, their impact on the environment and, as a result, the creation of their own eco-environment;
+e) certain interactions between plants, their influence on the environment and, as a consequence, the creation of their own eco-environment;

 f) relative autonomy, expressed in the fact that synusias of the same type can exist with synusias of other types in different combinations;